NO FEES UNTIL WE WIN

 Please avoid leaving a vehicle overnight in a parking lot and try to use a parking garage, if possible.
 Consider installing a car alarm and a security camera near your vehicle, such as in your driveway.

-If you have sustained injuries in the city of Los Angeles as a result of a pedestrian accident, our skilled pedestrian accident attorneys at West Coast Trial Lawyers can help you recover financial compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
-Call us today at (213) 927-3700 or email [email protected] to schedule a free consultation with our experienced, caring, and compassionate legal team.
+If you have sustained injuries as a result of a pedestrian accident, an expert pedestrian accident attorney at West Coast Trial Lawyers can help you get compensation for the losses you have suffered, which includes medical bills, lost wages, pain and suffering, and more.